 The assessment diagram has been prepared and is on file with the office of the City Clerk.
-The diagram consists of eighty-one (81) index sheets and twelve (12) bound books of Riverside County Assessor's Maps.
-The index sheets show the areas, which include properties to be assessed, and refers to the Riverside County Assessor's Maps for a more detailed description of the properties.
+The diagram consists of index sheets and bound books of Riverside County Assessor's Maps.
+The index sheets show the areas, which include properties to be assessed, and which refer to the Riverside County Assessor's Maps for a more detailed description of the properties.

-Revisions have been made to the assessor's maps since the 2018-2019 Engineer's Report.
+Revisions have been made to the assessor's maps since the 2020-21 Engineer's Report.
 These revisions have resulted in changes of parcel numbers within the City and annexed areas which must be reflected on the assessment roll.
 The revised assessor's maps showing the new or revised assessment parcel numbers will be filed with the City Clerk along with the Engineer's Report.